-Architecture document gives more attention to risks than benefits of records management
+The architecture document gives more attention to the risks than the benefits of records management.

 The National Archives and Records Administration has issued a Federal Enterprise Architecture Records Management Profile.
 Its purpose is to provide “the framework for embedding common and consistent records management procedures and practices into agency business processes.”

 The profile embodies the grounds for my profound disappointment with NARA’s approach to records management.
 Although the profile gives lip service to the benefits of effective records management, it concentrates attention on risk management — that is, the costs of poor records management.

 The vision of NARA’s profile is one big burden on agencies.
 The word “requirement” is used 187 times while “benefit” occurs only 10 times.
 The profile says almost nothing about the fact that every business process in the federal enterprise architecture uses records to manage information.